 In-depth fundamental analysis, active portfolio management and consideration of environmental, social and governance (ESG) criteria throughout the investment process make it possible to systematically exploit market inefficiencies in order to achieve risk-adjusted outperformance for our clients.
 Our experience in ESG investing began almost 30 years ago when we launched our first fund with defined criteria for an institutional investor.
-Today, we are one of Europe's leading providers of sustainable investment solutions and funds, with more than 74 billion euros in assets under management.
+Today, we manage more than 79.6 billion euros in sustainable investment funds.

 Our systematic, integrated investment process